renatootescu/ETL-pipeline/README.md

 ## Scenario

-The Romanian counties COVID-19 data, provided by https://datelazi.ro/ and loaded in the s3 bucket, contains the total COVID numbers from one day to the next, but not the difference between the days (i.e. for county X in day 1 there were 7 cases, in day 2 there were 37 cases).
+The Romanian counties COVID-19 data, provided by https://datelazi.ro/ and loaded as a json in the s3 bucket, contains COVID-19 data for each county, including the total COVID numbers from one day to the next.
+It does not contain the difference in numbers between the days (i.e. for county X in day 1 there were 7 cases, in day 2 there were 37 cases).

-Find the differences between days for all counties (i.e. for county X there were 30 more cases from day 1 to day 2).
-If the difference is smaller than 0 (e.g. because of a data recording error), then that day has a difference of 0.
+Find the differences between days for all counties (i.e. for county X there were 30 more cases in day 2 than in day 1).
+If the difference is smaller than 0 (e.g. because of a data recording error), then the difference for that day should be 0.

 ## Base concepts